What documentation do I need to bring with me to Camp Rockmont?

 What will my sleeping arrangements look like?

-For those who will be staying in cabins, we’ve planned to reduce the number of people sleeping within a cabin.
-You will only be in a cabin with the participants that you registered with.
+You will be sleeping in a cabin or in a tent, based on your Crew's Rockmont Lottery results.
+If you're assigned to a cabin, you will only be in a cabin with the participants that you registered with.
 For those who are tent camping, we will provide ample space for you to set your tents up while remaining socially distant from other groups.

-Camp Rockmont's housekeeping staff is following strict cleaning protocols to prepare for your arrival, but we also encourage you to bring any cleaning supplies that you would like to use to help keep your space clean during your stay.
+Camp Rockmont's housekeeping staff is maintaining cleaning protocols to prepare for your arrival, but we also encourage you to bring any cleaning supplies that you would like to use to help keep your space clean during your stay.
 This may include sanitizing wipes and paper towels.

 What will mealtimes look like while at Camp?

 Cafeteria-style buffet lines will be set up in the Dining Hall and participants will be provided with a schedule to access the buffet at a specific time.
-Buffet lines will be "staffed" so that serving utensils are not shared.
 There is plenty of outdoor seating available throughout camp, so once you've gone through the line, you'll take it with you to enjoy while remaining socially distant from other groups.

 What will camp activities look like?

-We are excited to provide many of your favorite Camp Rockmont activities: archery, BBs, the zip line, the gully washer, paddle sports and more.
-Unfortunately, the blob will not be open this year, which means there will not be a Blob Contest.
+We are excited to provide many of your favorite Camp Rockmont activities: archery, BBs, the zip line, the gully washer, the Blob paddle sports and more.
 We will have visuals in place that will help to encourage social distancing as lines form at our more popular activities.
-You and your group may have a specific assigned time that you will have access to the most popular activities, such as the zip line and other waterfront elements.
+You and your group may have a specifically assigned time that you will have access to the most popular activities, such as the zip line and other waterfront elements.
 You will learn more upon arrival.
 Thank you in advance for cooperating with the social distancing guidelines that will be put into place.

 Will I be able to make a campfire?